memasanz/AMLHackathonWithMLOps/sourcecode/README.md

 Folder Overview
 ---------------

--   01_LocalDevelopment: No automation – does not include MLOps capabilties
+-   01_LocalDevelopment: Train and deploy a model, **No automation** – does not include MLOps capabilties

     -   LocalTraining.ipynb : Example Notebook for creating a model and deploying a rest endpoint